mjordan/islandora_workbench_docs/docs/fields.md

 Islandora Workbench fully supports taxonomy reference fields that use the "Default" reference type, but only partially supports "Views: Filter by an entity reference View" taxonomy reference fields.
 To populate this type of entity reference in "create" and "update" tasks, you have two options.

+!!! warning
+    Regardless of whether you use term IDs or term names in your CSV, Workbench will not validate values in "Views: Filter by an entity reference View" taxonomy reference fields.
+Term IDs or term names that are not in the referenced View will result in the node not being created or updated (Drupal will return a 422 response).

+    However, if `allow_adding_terms` is set to `true`, terms that are not in the referenced vocabulary will be added to the vocabulary if your CSV data contains a vocabulary ID/namespace in the form `vocabid:newterm`.
+The terms will be added regardless of whether they are within the referenced View.
+Therefore, for this type of Drupal field, you should not include vocabulary IDs/namespaces in your CSV data for that field.

+    Further work on supporting this type of field is being tracked in [this Github issue](https://github.com/mjordan/islandora_workbench/issues/769).

 First, if your input CSV contains only term IDs in this type of column, you can do the following:

 * use term IDs instead of term names or URIs in your input CSV *and*